 First-line treatment:

 Benzoyl peroxide 5% w/w gel (Acnecide) Apply twice weekly to affected areas, slowly increase frequency as tolerated Can take up to 2 months to take effect.
-If effective, ongoing treatment May bleach hair, fabrics.
+If effective, consider ongoing treatment May bleach hair, fabrics.
 Can cause photosensitivity

 Predominantly comedones:

 Adapalene 0.1% w/w cream or gel (Differin) Apply twice weekly to affected areas, slowly increase frequency as tolerated Review after 3 months.
-If effective, ongoing treatment Contraindicated in pregnancy.
+If effective, consider ongoing treatment Contraindicated in pregnancy.
 Apply after washing to dry skin.
 Can cause photosensitivity

 Adapalene + Benzoyl Peroxide combination:

 Adapalene 0.1%/benzoyl peroxide 2.5% gel (Epiduo) Apply twice weekly to affected areas, slowly increase frequency as tolerated Review after 3 months.
-If effective, ongoing treatment Contraindicated in pregnancy.
+If effective, consider ongoing treatment Contraindicated in pregnancy.
 Apply after washing to dry skin.
 May bleach hair, fabrics.
 Can cause photosensitivity

 Inflammatory lesions (pustules):